All Episodes

 And I know that Disney's making a huge push to totally change its target demographic toward minority communities from its traditional base, which is fine if that's what they want to do from a business standpoint.

-And it's just it's too bad that we're compromising based on how things are perceived versus versus you know standing up for how things actually are.
+And it's just too bad that we're compromising based on how things are perceived versus standing up for how things actually are.

-This is not it's not smart, it's not smart to you know make radical changes like this.
+It's not smart to, you know, make radical changes like this.

-Essentially it it puts your entire brand in jeopardy, um you know, to cater to smaller markets and stuff, and what it comes down to is having one one or two people at Disney in the right position with the with a certain view that can go and say, Yep, we're gonna listen to these three people on Twitter.
+And what it comes down to is having one or two people at Disney in the right position with a certain view that can go and say, yep, we're going to listen to these three people on Twitter.

 And we've seen that.